 All students who are formally accepted into a program may be eligible for financial aid.
 We suggest you apply for financial aid at the same time you are applying for admission to the college.
-Go to www.nhti.edu to apply for financial aid.
+Go to www.nhti.edu, visit Financial Aid under the Admission tab to find out how to apply.